unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 The questions might be difficult to answer, and you might need to ask someone who knows the data well, or to consult the data set's documentation (if it has any).

-# Tidying-up the data set
+# Tidying the data set

-Most likely, the data set will not be in its most usable form, and you'll need to do some tidying up.
+Most likely, the data set will not be in its most usable form, and you'll need to do some tidying.
 There are quite a few things you might need to do, and it can take some time.
 But it's usually worth it, to spare yourself some later headaches.
 We'll go through the things you often need to do, one-by-one.

 # Adjusting column names